China eyes first space station by around 2022

-China’s leaders have set a priority on advancing its space program, with President Xi Jinping calling for the country to establish itself as a space power.
+China’s leaders have set a priority on advancing its space programme, with President Xi Jinping calling for the country to establish itself as a space power.

 In China’s manned space mission last year, three astronauts spent 15 days in orbit and docked with an experimental space laboratory, the Tiangong (Heavenly Palace) 1.